 Bulkheads: Not As Effective Against An Iceberg

 The collision bulkheads on the bow of the Titanic were designed to survive a collision with another ship, but not an iceberg!
 They were erected as a precaution against such an event as happened to the RMS Republic in 1909.

 The compartments of such bulkheads were more or less like the ‘crumple zones’ of modern vehicles, meaning that they absorbed most of the energy of the impact following a collision.
 The same thing would happen with the other ship (that collided with yours), as it also absorbed some of the energy of the impact.
 In such a case, both the vessels would sustain heavy damages but would likely still stay afloat.

 If the Titanic were to collide with the iceberg – a stationary, mammoth object – most of the energy of the impact would have to be absorbed by the ship, which would have only made matters worse.

 Abrupt Halt: Utterly Undesirable!

-If the Titanic had rammed head-on into the iceberg, it would’ve stopped almost instantly.
-Think of how it feels when you see a car swerving in front of you, and you abruptly hit the brakes.
-Stopping abruptly would have thrown people crashing against cabins or bunks; and since it was night time, and most of the passengers were asleep, they would’ve had absolutely no chance of bracing themselves against the impact.
-They would have been flung into the things in their immediate vicinity.
-Furthermore, the condition of the workmen in the front section of the ship would have been even worse.
+An abrupt stop would have thrown people against cabins or berths, and since it was night and most passengers were asleep, they would have had absolutely no chance of bracing against the impact; they would have been flung into the things in their immediate vicinity.